 We may engage third parties to carry out certain activities.
 These include PostNL (for shipping packages) or IT service providers that maintain, design and improve our IT systems, tools and portals.

 In principle, VIVAT does not transfer personal data to countries outside the EEA (European Union and Norway, Iceland and Liechtenstein).
-Some of our suppliers or third parties with which we collaborate are established in countries outside the EEA, or they store data outside the EEA.
-The regulations of these countries do not always afford the same level of protection as those within the EEA.
+Some of our suppliers or the third parties we work with are established in countries outside the EEA, or they store data outside the EEA.
+Regulations in these countries do not always afford the same level of protection as those within the EEA.
 This is why we conclude agreements with these parties to ensure that privacy is safeguarded to a similar extent as in the EEA.

 We adhere to strict access and security policies that apply to all personal data.
 Moreover, all of our employees are obliged to keep your personal data secret.

 Be careful with the devices you use for our online services and take your own security measures.
 If you are unsure about whether a message, app or website originates with us, or if you discover a weak spot in our services, please contact us via firstname.lastname@example.org.
 Where necessary, we will inform the Dutch Data Protection Authority of this.

 We do not use your personal data for any longer than is necessary for the purposes for which we obtained it.